Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 Below the graphs, the table contains the following:

 - **Baker ID**: ID of the baker.
+This is the ID you need if you want to delegate to the baker pool in a wallet.
 If you click on a baker ID, the :ref:`baker details<home-screen-baker>` appears.
 - **Status**: the baker's pool status.
 - **Account**: the first six characters of the acccount hash appears.
 You can click Copy |copy| to copy the entire hash.
 If you click on an account hash, the :ref:`account details<accounts-view>` appears.
 - **Delegators**: the number of delegators that baker has.
 - **Staked amount**: the total stake of that baker.

-Remember that this information is dependent on whether you have selected Mainnet or Testnet.

 .. |copy| image:: ../images/ccd-scan/ccd-scan-copy.png
              :class: button